What is Adjustment Disorder?

 Adjustment disorder is a mental health condition that develops as a result of having to adjust to a particular source of stress, or a traumatic experience.
 While everyone reacts differently to emotionally traumatic events, if you find that you are experiencing an extreme and overwhelming reaction in relation to the event, it may be that you have developed adjustment disorder.

-Adjustment disorder is characterised by a group of symptoms that are similar to but less severe than those experienced in post-traumatic stress disorder (PTSD).
+Adjustment disorder is characterised by a group of symptoms that are similar to but less severe than those experienced in post-traumatic stress disorder (PTSD), and can affect both children and adults.
 Individuals who are struggling with adjustment disorder often find that stress, anxiety and feelings of sadness and hopelessness combine to create an excessively negative response to a particularly stressful life event.

 If you suffer from adjustment disorder, you may find that the stressful event continues to disrupt your life and dominate your thoughts.
 It is also possible that another stressful experience causes you to experience the same emotional struggle again.